webrecorder/pywb/README.md

 captures.

+### Latest Changes ###

 The basic feature set of web replay is nearly complete.

-pywb features new domain specific rules which can be applied to certain difficult and dynamic content in order to make web replay work.
+pywb now features new [domain-specific rules](pywb/rules.yaml) which are applied to certain difficult and dynamic content in order to make web replay work.

-The rules set will be under constant iteration to deal with new challenges as the web evoles.
+This rules set will be under constant iteration to deal with new challenges as the web evoles.

 ### Wayback Machine